lstagner/NCSI_Basic/README.md

 Non-canonical Symplectic Integrator: Basic
 ==========================================

-Minimalist implementation of calculating guiding center trajectories.
+Minimalist implementation of guiding center trajectory calculation.
 A fourth-order Runge-Kutta and noncanonical symplectic algorithm are present for the calculation of charged particle guiding center trajectories in electric and magnetic fields.
 An axisymmetric tokamak field is used for demonstration.

 Installation
 ------------

-The NCSI:Basic code uses the [BOOST::program_options](www.boost.org) library for option specification and the [Eigen](http://eigen.tuxfamily.org) library for linear algebra tasks.
+The NCSI:Basic code uses the [BOOST::program_options](www.boost.org/) library for option specification and the [Eigen](http://eigen.tuxfamily.org) library for linear algebra tasks.
 Eigen is a header-only library available at http://eigen.tuxfamily.org/ .
 The compiler needs to know where to find the header files, so placing the Eigen package somewhere like /usr/local/include is a good idea.

 Usage
 -----